Clark County Washington

 (360) 256-8795

-These pleadings are used in an existing Clark County case when out-of-state depositions are needed.
+These pleadings are use in an existing Clark County Case when out-of-state depositions are needed.
 A new action will be filed in another state.
 CR 45(d)(3) The following pleadings are normally filed or presented ex parte to request a deposition out-of-state, using the Clark County case number:

-• Notice of Taking Deposition outside of state (original + one copy).
+• Notice of Taking Deposition outside the state (original + one copy).

 • Order Granting Commission to Take Deposition Out of State (original + one copy).